 Ozone dry deposition

-Recent work by one of my advisor's past students, Olivia Clifton (now a post-doc at NCAR), highlighted strong interannual variability in ozone dry deposition at a mid-latitude forest, but most global chemical transport models assume a constant annual profile for this process.
-Using the AM3 chemistry-climate model, my work illustrates that accounting for variability in this sink shows may necessary to accurately attribute ozone abundances and production chemistry during the summer in the Southeast United States, a region with robust overestimates in simulated summertime surface ozone across models (manuscript in preparation).
+Recent work by one of my advisor's past students, Olivia Clifton (now a post-doc at NCAR), highlighted strong interannual variability in ozone dry deposition at a mid-latitude forest.
+However, most global chemical transport models assume a constant annual profile for this process.
+Using sensitivity simulations that I generated with the AM3 chemistry-climate model, our work illustrates that accounting for variability in the depositional sink is necessary to accurately attribute ozone production chemistry in the summer over the Southeast USA (Baublitz et al., GRL 2020).